-Once items are deaccessioned a decision must be made on an appropriate form of disposal ie sale, gift, transfer, exchange, alternative internal use (eg educational tool) or destruction.
+Once items are deaccessioned a decision must be made on an appropriate form of disposal.
+This should be investigated in the following order:

-The preferred form of disposal for material from another area would be to another cultural institution (ie Museum, Library, Archive or Historical Society) from where the item came.

-In the event of an item being sold ie through auction, the funds received be used for caring for the collection.

-Deaccessioned material to be destroyed only in rare and extreme circumstances ie item irreparably damaged, diseased, is no longer of historical, aesthetic, social or economic value or because it is dangerous to keep.

-Details of deaccessioned material must be located in the Museum's digital collections software MOSAIC program.
+- Return to the donor - Transfer to another collecting institution: - The preferred form of disposal for material from another area would be to another cultural institution (ie Museum, Library, Archive or Historical Society) from where the item came. - Sell at public auction or by tender: In the event of an objectbeing sold the funds received will be used for caring for the collection. - Destruction: Deaccessioned material to be destroyed only in rare and extreme circumstances ie item irreparably damaged, diseased, is no longer of historical, aesthetic, social or economic value or because it is dangerous to keep. - Details of deaccessioned material must be documented in the Museum's collections management system (Vernon).